andrewtaiye/pokedex/README.md

 ## List of Screens

-A list of screens and their descriptions are included below.
+A list of screens and their descriptions is included below.

 1. **Splash Screen**